vegaprotocol/documentation/docs/concepts/accounts.md

 ### Margin accounts
 Margin accounts temporarily hold assets that support a participant's trades on a market.

 Each party with open orders or positions on any market has a margin account.
 When you trade on a market, the required initial margin is allocated to that market from your general account, meaning that it can't be withdrawn or used as margin on another market while it is allocated to the first market.
+Money may be periodically transferred into or out of your margin account from your general account if the balance becomes too low to support your trading, or if the gains on your position mean the account contains more funds than are needed.

+To move some or all of the money in your margin account back into your general account, you can try reducing the size of your position on the market, or closing it entirely.
+If your position size is zero and you have no active orders, your margin account will be empty and all the funds will be returned to your general account and be accessible by you once more.
 :::info Read more
 [Margin](./trading-framework/positions-margin)
 :::